adamrees89/LaTeX-Templates/README.md

 # LaTeX-Report-Template
-A general report template for writing technical reports in LaTeX
+A general collection of templates for writing technical reports in LaTeX

-A collection of template files for creating a LaTeX technical report document.
-Please help me fix any issues you may find!
+The premise is simple, LaTeX is a powerful language, and can be used in many ways.
+Here are some templates that I have developed over the years that help me to write reports, documents, meeting minutes etc.  If you find any issues please use the issue tracker help me to fix it!